Design of the monodomain model by artificial neural networks: Introduction

 \section{Introduction}

 The present paper addresses the question of determining the nonlinear terms for the monodomain model, with a data-driven approach.
-We could identify the parameters for a given class of models, like for the FitzHugh-Nagumo model, for which the coefficients have to be determined for sticking to empirical observations~\cite{FITZHUGH1961}.
-Instead of that, we propose to design the dynamics in the form of {\it neural networks}.
+We could identify the parameters for a given class of models, like for the FitzHugh-Nagumo model~\cite{FITZHUGH1961}, for which the coefficients need to be estimated~\cite{Yanqiu2012, Doruk2019}.
+In general this is achieved by linear regression, by reducing the difference between the outcomes of the model and the empirical observations.
+Recently, the {\it SINDy} algorithm~\cite{Brunton1, Brunton2, Brunton3, Messenger2021} proposed a direct and efficient approach for identifying nonlinear dynamics with linear regression techniques, from data measurements.
+The approach of SINDy relies on a linear combination of nonlinear terms stored in a dictionary.
+While the underlying nonlinear terms of an equation are certainly and precisely (re-)discovered with SINDy, as far as they are represented in the dictionary, it is not yet clear how such an approach could help when trying to identify nonlinear terms that are not represented in the considered dictionary.
+Further, modeling terms of equations with the traditional tools and intuition of a physicist can entail some limits.
+In this case neural network techniques can provide a viable alternative.

+In order to tackle the nonlinearities, the modern Koopman theory~\cite{Koopman} proposes to learn change of coordinates that reduces a nonlinear phenomena to a linear differential equation, for which standard linear algebra tools enable us to determine the dynamics.
+Instead of pursuing the goal of identifying nonlinear dynamics by deploying linear algebra related tools, we propose in the present paper to change and enrich the approximation means by adopting purely nonlinear tools, and designing the nonlinear terms of a differential equation in the form of {\it neural networks}.